tyler-school/cs4992/backend/README.md

 ### Step 3: Activate the virtual environment

+make sure that you are in the directory containing the .venv folder

+For Mac:
 Run the command:

     . .venv/bin/activate

+For Windows:
+Run the command:

+    .venv/Scripts/activate

 Now your command line should start with (.venv)